roblarsen/dataviz-book/README.md

-dataviz-book
+Data Visualization in the Browser
 ============

-Data Visualization in the Browser
+Code and other resources for Data Visualization in the Browser, a book I'm going to self-publish